iCliniq Logo

 Can Psoriasis Cause Cancer?

 Psoriasis is considered one of the risk factors for cancer-causing, but it does not directly cause cancer.
 There is a well-established link between smoking and cancer.
-However, such a well-established link cannot be seen between psoriasis and cancer.
+However, there is no such well-established link between psoriasis and cancer.

 How Did the Question of Cancer Arise?

 Since psoriasis is an autoimmune disorder directly related to the patient's immune system, most medications target the immune system.
-In the treatment process, some drugs slow down skin cell production, while some suppress the body’s immune system to reduce the patient's symptoms.
-And this weakened immune system is more prone to infections.
-Hence the patient with psoriasis is at threat of cancer.
+During treatment, some drugs slow skin cell production, while others suppress the immune system to reduce the patient's symptoms.
+This weakened immune system is more prone to infections.
+Hence, the patient with psoriasis is at risk of cancer.
 Chronic inflammatory diseases such as Crohn’s disease also increase the chances of other cancers.

-Certain treatments in psoriasis like ultraviolet light therapy, which heals psoriatic patches, may increase the risk of developing squamous cell carcinoma.
+Certain psoriasis treatments, such as ultraviolet light therapy, which heal psoriatic patches, may increase the risk of developing squamous cell carcinoma.
 This is directly related to the number of ultraviolet light therapies.
 Patients who receive 250 ultraviolet light therapies are at risk of developing cancer.
-Patients with psoriasis have other habits like tobacco use and alcohol intake.
-And these conditions are associated with cancer risk.
+Suppose the patients with psoriasis have other habits like tobacco use and alcohol intake; these are associated with cancer risk.
 Psoriasis patients who receive systemic medications and phototherapy are more likely to develop malignant (cancerous) conditions.

 What Is the Difference Between Psoriasis and Skin Cancer?